Plumbing Problems in Bathroom Sinks: Increases Risk of Mold Infestation

 In order to stop experiencing this problem, it is important to identify the root cause of this issue.
 Here are the some of the most common causes of grout and mold growth:

 - Poor Ventilation.
 Poor ventilation inside the bathroom makes it a perfect haven for mold growth.
 We often close the door whenever we are using it, so the steam coming from the shower attaches to the bathroom tiles, which add up to the moisture level and warmth of the bathroom.
-In result, this moisture attracts the mold spores to grow between the bathroom tiles.
+As a result, this moisture attracts the mold spores to grow between the bathroom tiles.

 - Moisture and Humidity.
 Water sources like the bathroom sinks, showers, faucets, and toilet flush make the bathroom constantly wet and humid.
 This type of environment encourages mold growth.